Tomer-Eliahu/rustup-reminder/README.md

 ### Performance Tuning

-If the extension still fails or if it works fine but you want it to be *as fast as possible* you can adjust the __ setting.
+If the extension still fails or if it works fine but you want it to be *as fast as possible* you can adjust the `rustup-reminder.Delay` setting.
 The extension should roughly take 3 times that value to run.
 You can inspect the code on GitHub to see why this is needed.
 Follow the following steps:
 1. Set `rustup-reminder.NotifyWhenUpToDate` to on (just for now).